WhiskeySockets/Baileys/README.md

 ## Multi-Device Support

 Baileys now supports the latest multi-device beta.
-However, as it's a completely different implementation from WA Web, it's on its own branch which will be merged into master once mutli-device hits production.
-You may find the MD repo [here](https://github.com/adiwajshing/baileys#multi-device).
+However, as it's a completely different implementation from WA Web & will break a lot of things, it's on its own branch which will be merged into master once mutli-device hits production.
+You may find the MD repo [here](https://github.com/adiwajshing/baileys/tree/multi-device).

 The master branch only supports WA Web at the moment.